Analysis and Design Recomendations

-We were asked to perform a failure analysis on a Thin Film Heat Exchanger (TFHE) – which is used in conjunction with other components in high temperature coating applications such as caramel coated popcorn.
-The client had found cracks in their units.
+We performed a failure analysis on a cracked Thin Film Heat Exchanger (TFHE) – which is used in conjunction with other components in high temperature coating applications such as caramel coated popcorn.

 The FEA model was developed using the following assumptions: